PopovEvgeniy/blackice/readme.txt

 The program source code compiled under Open Watcom V2 Fork.
 But you can do it under any modern C compiler.
 Source code can be compiled for wide range operation systems, but you need to create makefile or build script by yourself.
 I provide only two things: compiled binary file for Windows and makefile for Linux.

-Some remarks about source code

-Program source compatibility with any modern C compiler.
-Open blackice.c file and check platform identifier before start compiling.

 Installation and uninstall under Linux